A posteriori error estimation for parabolic problems with dynamic boundary conditions: Introduction

 for the weighted Laplacians with uniformly positive diffusion coefficients~$\au\in L^\infty(\Omega)$ and $\ap\in L^\infty(\Gamma)$.
 In the special case~$\ap\equiv 1$, the differential operator in~\eqref{eq:parabolicDynBC:bc} equals the well-known Laplace--Beltrami operator; see~\cite[Ch.~16.1]{GilT01}.
 Moreover, $\partialan u \coloneqq \nu\cdot(\au \nabla u)$ denotes the normal derivative corresponding to the differential operator in~\eqref{eq:parabolicDynBC:eqn} with unit normal vector~$\nu$.

 Condition~\eqref{eq:parabolicDynBC:bc} itself is a differential equation and enables the reflection of effective properties on the boundary of the domain~\cite{Esc93,Gol06}.
 To be more precise, this means that the momentum on the boundary is taken into account during the modeling process rather than being neglected as for standard boundary conditions.
 Because of this flexibility, this and similar models have attained increasing popularity nowadays, cf.~\cite{Gol06,Vit18,LiuW19}.
-Although well-understood from a theoretical point (see, e.g., \cite{FavGGR02,VazV08}), results on the numerical approximation of such systems are still limited~\cite{VraS13a,KovL17}.
+Although well-understood from a theoretical point (see, e.g., \cite{FavGGR02,VazV08}), the numerical approximation of such systems is only tackled by a small number of papers; see~\cite{KovL17,VraS13a} as well as the early work~\cite{Fai79}.

 Within this paper, we benefit from a special formulation of~\eqref{eq:parabolicDynBC} as {\em partial differential--algebraic equation} (PDAE); see~\cite{LamMT13,Alt15} for an introduction.
 This means that we interpret the equations as a coupled system with an additional variable acting only on the boundary; see~\cite[Ch.~5.3]{Las02} as well as~\cite{Alt19}.
 The resulting PDAE approach has already proven advantageous from a numerical point of view in the context of heterogeneous boundary conditions~\cite{AltV21}, phase separation models such as the Cahn--Hilliard equation~\cite{AltZ22ppt_c}, and the design of bulk--surface splitting schemes~\cite{AltKZ22,AltZ22ppt_b,CsoFK23}.
 The main instrument of the PDAE approach is the possibility to apply different discretization schemes in the bulk~$\Omega$ and on the boundary~$\Gamma$, e.g., based on different meshes $\calT_\Omega$ and~$\calT_\Gamma$.
 This is also exploited in the present paper and is of special interest in applications where the solution oscillates rapidly on the boundary.
 Such oscillations also call for adaptive mesh refinements in order to improve the computational efficiency.
 Adaptive strategies, on the other hand, are based on a posteriori error estimates, which were first introduced for elliptic problems; see~\cite{AinT97,Lip04,Ver13}.